music-suite/music-suite/src/User-Guide.md

 ## Installation

-The Music Suite depends on the [Haskell platform](http://www.haskell.org/platform/) as well as some other Haskell libraries which can be installed automatically.
-To install the suite, simply:
+The Music Suite depends on the [Haskell platform][HaskellPlatform] as well as some other Haskell libraries which can be installed automatically.
+To install the suite with all its dependencies:

-1. Get the latest version of the Haskell Platform from [http://www.haskell.org/platform](http://www.haskell.org/platform)
-2. Run `cabal install music-preludes`
+    cabal install music-preludes

-It is recommended to also install [Lilypond](http://lilypond.org) and [Timidity](http://timidity.sourceforge.net/), which allow you to quickly generate musical scores and audio.
+It is recommended to also install [Lilypond][Lilypond], which allow you to view musical scores.
 You can also use other software as long as it supports the input and output formats used by the Music Suite.

 ## Generating music